Encode questions and answer options

 Why coding questions and answers is important and how to do it

-Written by Rik Renard
+Written by Sanne Willekens

 Updated over a week ago

-Creating custom questionnaires is a powerful way to capture data from patients or care team members in the care flow.
-In addition to asking the right questions, it is important that questions and answers use the right coding.
-Coding can be used to standardize clinical terms and give more meaning to the data you are collecting, making sure the collected data adheres to a specific registry, standard outcomes set (like ICHOM), or research protocol.
+Coding can be relevant when using standardized clinical terms and give more meaning to the data you are collecting, making sure the collected data adheres to a specific registry, standard outcomes set (like ICHOM), or research protocol.
 Coding also helps to make data analysis easier.

 Finally, throughout your flow you use data points to configure conditional transitions.
 Coding form names, questions, and answers allows you to easily find the data points for your conditional logic.